 Contact a Houston Intoxication Manslaughter Attorney

 Texas takes intoxication manslaughter charges seriously and you can bet the prosecution will try to get the maximum sentence possible.
 Don’t attempt to defend yourself with underqualified and inexperienced attorneys.
 Call Blass Law or send us a message.
-Let our team of intoxication manslaughter defense attorneys get you the best possible outcome for your case.
+Let our team of intoxication manslaughter attorneys get you the best possible outcome for your case.